CIP-RIU/brapi/README.md

 Error in value[[3L]](cond) :
   Error in is.ba_status_ok(resp = res): Internal Server Error (HTTP 500).
 Failed to connect due internal server error.
 ```
-It is due to severs are under maintenance.
+It is due to BTI severs are under maintenance.